NVIDIA/vr-capture-replay/README.md

 ## Third party modules
 This project will download and install additional third-party open source software projects.
 Review the license terms of these open source projects before use.

+# Building

+Clone the repository with --recurse-submodules so the dependencies are available.

+The VCR root directory contains scripts to generate a solution `generate_solution.cmd` and to perform a complete build `build.cmd`.
+CMAke 3.5 or higher is required.

 # VCR User guide

 ## Workflow